hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Origin</summary>

 - The server/service that hosts our content
+- It needs to be accessible on the internet
-- It can an S3 Bucket,
+- It can be an S3 Bucket:
+	- S3 AWS public endpoints will be used
-- It can be an EC2 web server (an ELB, or a Route 53):
+- It can be an web server (an ELB, or a Route 53):
+	- An EC2 instance:
+	- A Corporate Data Center Server: a public IP address will be used
 - It can be an Amazon MediaStore:
+- It can be a corporate Data

 </details>